Souvadra/dakc/dakc/README.md

 - `HITTER`: If `HITTER == 0`, then the $L_3$ aggregation protocol is not performed, and vice versa.
 - `BIGKSIZE`: `2 x BIGKSIZE` is the $C_2$ parameter size, mentioned in the paper.
 - `KCOUNT_BUCKET_SIZE`: The value of this parameter determines $C_3$ parameter value.
-- `BENCHMARK`: If present, the program will generate statistics regarding the program behavior and output.
+- `BENCHMARK`: If present, the program will generate statistics regarding the program's behavior and output.

 ## How to compile

 Open the Makefile and update `COMPILETIMEVARS` accordingly.
-[Note: The user does not need to change anything for executing `DAKC` on synthetic datasets generated using data generation scripts provided to the user.]
+[**Note**: The user does not need to change anything for executing `DAKC` on synthetic datasets generated using data generation scripts provided to the user.]

 Type `make clean && make` to compile DAKC.